adobe/commerce-integration-starter-kit/README.md

 #### Execute the onboarding
 This step will generate the IO Events providers and the registrations for your starter kit project.
+If your Commerce instance Adobe I/O Events for Adobe Commerce module version 1.6.0 or greater, the module will also be automatically configured by the onboarding script.
 To start the process run the command:
 ```bash
 npm run onboard